 In his free time, King loves to be active.
 Feel free to ask him to do anything related to sports, whether it is hiking, kayaking, or ice skating.
 He prefers to play volleyball, but any sport will do!

 Middle Loop Project

-Oliver Pennington, our Middle Loop Project Learning Designer, began his teaching career as a participant on the Japanese Exchange Teaching (JET) Programme in Nabari, Mie-Ken.
+Oliver Pennington, our Middle Loop Project Learning Designer, began his teaching career as a participant on the Japanese Exchange Teaching (JET) Program in Nabari, Mie-Ken.
 After working in Japanese middle schools for three years, Oliver returned to England to complete a Postgraduate Teaching Certificate (PGCE) in Secondary Design and Technology Education at Greenwich University, London.
 After working in London for four years, Oliver moved to Trinidad & Tobago and then on to Atlanta, Georgia, USA.
 Oliver has been teaching MYP IB Design at Atlanta International School for the past five years.
 Growing up, Oliver attended international schools in Saudi Arabia and Bahrain before moving to the UK.
-Oliver obtained his BA Hons Degree in Sustainable Three-Dimensional Design at Falmouth University, Cornwall, England.
-In his spare time, Oliver loves to SCUBA dive, snowboard, travel and see the sea!
+Oliver obtained his BA Hons Degree in Sustainable Three-Dimensional Design from Falmouth University, Cornwall, England.
+In his spare time, Oliver loves to scuba dive, snowboard, travel and see the sea!

 Upper Loop Leader